MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

 1. By using the OS provided [Pnputil (pnputil.exe)](../devtest/pnputil.md) tool.
 2. By using the Devcon (devcon.exe) tool, which is a WDK command line tool for installing drivers, but not redistributable.
 The sample code of Devcon tool is provided in the WDK.
 To redistribute, you can implement your own Devcon tool from the sample code and can redistribute your version of the tool.

-### To install and uninstall the driver package by using PnpUtil
+### To install and uninstall the driver package using PnpUtil

 Installing the driver package:
 1. Open an elevated command window and set the default directory to c:\\toaster.
 2. Run one of the following commands:
-    * To just stage the driver package: <em>pnputil /add-driver toaster.inf</em>
+    * To just stage the driver package: `pnputil /add-driver toaster.inf`
-    * To stage the driver and install it on existing devices: <em>pnputil /add-driver toaster.inf /install </em>
+    * To stage the driver and install it on existing devices: `pnputil /add-driver toaster.inf /install`

 Uninstalling the driver package:
 1. Open an elevated command window.
-2. Identify the name of the OEM INF that corresponds to the driver package that you want to remove from the list returned by <em>pnputil /enum-drivers</em>
+2. Identify the name of the OEM INF that corresponds to the driver package that you want to remove from the list returned by `pnputil /enum-drivers`
-3. Run: <em>pnputil /delete-driver \<OEM INF name> /uninstall</em>
+3. Run: `pnputil /delete-driver \<OEM INF name> /uninstall`

-### To install and uninstall the driver package by using DevCon
+### To install and uninstall the driver package using DevCon

 Installing the driver package:
 1. Open an elevated command window and set the default directory to c:\\toaster.